 Why is my hot tub spa foaming?

-Your hot tub spa might be foaming due to a combination of factors.
-This includes imbalanced water chemistry, overuse of chemicals, or the presence of contaminants.
+Your hot tub spa might be foaming due to imbalanced water chemistry, chemical overuse, or contaminants.
 Regular maintenance and proper chemical use can help prevent your sizzling tub from becoming effervescent.